Amyotrophic lateral sclerosis (ALS)

 What causes ALS?

-In most patients, the cause of disease is unknown.6 This is classified as sporadic ALS (sALS), and accounts for up to 90% of cases.6
+In most patients, the cause of disease is unknown.6 This is classified as sporadic ALS (sALS), and accounts for up to 90% of cases.6 In some 5–10% of patients, ALS is inherited, and is termed familial ALS (fALS).5

 Demographics of patients with ALS

-Estimated incidence and prevalence
+Estimated prevalence and incidence

-The prevalence of ALS is thought to be around 5–6 per 100,000 people in the United States and Europe.1,10 Worldwide, the prevalence is estimated to be 4.42 per 100,000 and is reported to be higher among males than females (5.96 vs 3.90 per 100,000).13 Across Europe, prevalence of ALS varies from 1.1 per 100,000 in Serbia to 8.2 per 100,00 in the Faroe Islands – similarly, areas in Italy and the Netherlands have high prevalence (8.0/100,000 each).15
+The prevalence of ALS is thought to be around 5–6 per 100,000 people in the United States and Europe.1,12 Worldwide, the prevalence is estimated to be 4.42 per 100,000 and is reported to be higher among males than females (5.96 vs 3.90 per 100,000).13 Across Europe, prevalence of ALS varies from 1.1 per 100,000 in Serbia to 8.2 per 100,000 in the Faroe Islands – similarly, areas in Italy and the Netherlands have high prevalence (8.0/100,000 each).15

-The reported worldwide incidence of ALS ranges from 1.59 to 3 per 100,000.6,10,13 These estimates do vary across Europe, ranging from 0.5 per 100,000 in Serbia to 3.6 per 100,000 in the Faroe Islands: similar rates have been reported for the US and Canada.15 As with prevalence, there is a higher incidence rate among males than females (1.91 vs 1.36 per 100,000).13 In the most at-risk age group (45–75 years), incidence rises to 4–8 per 100,000, which may reflect the aging global population.6,15
+The reported worldwide incidence of ALS ranges from 1.7 to 3 per 100,000.6,12 These estimates do vary across Europe, ranging from 0.5 per 100,000 in Serbia to 3.6 per 100,000 in the Faroe Islands: similar rates have been reported for the US and Canada.15 As with prevalence, there is a higher incidence rate among males than females (1.91 vs 1.36 per 100,000).13 In the most at-risk age group (45–75 years), incidence rises to 4–8 per 100,000, which may reflect the aging global population.6,15 European countries with higher latitudes report increased incidence rates: a trend consistent with genetic evidence, suggesting that the risk for ALS is highest in Scandinavian countries and follows a north-to-south gradient.15

 Overall, this suggests that 1–2 new patients per 100,000 will be diagnosed with ALS each year in Europe and the United States.8